ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ## Concurrent requests

-Remember that requests are asynchronous, but when performing a requests, the API is suspending and your block will be suspended until done.
+Remember that requests are asynchronous, but when performing a requests, the API is suspending and your function will be suspended until done.
 If you want to perform several requests at once in the same block, you can use `launch` or `async` functions and later get the results.
 For example: